-Looking for the best parks in London?
+Looking for the best parks in south east London?
 There are SO many good parks in London.
 We’re lucky to live in an area of London that has lots of local parks within walking distance.
 I think it’s a common misconception that cities are noisy and industrial and not at all green and pleasant (quote from a friend who was visiting “wow!
 It’s so much LEAFIER than I was expecting, I thought it would be all sirens, huge concrete buildings and graffiti”.)

 As well as all the big central parks – Regent’s, Hyde, St James’s, Green and so on – there’s lots more local ones spread out in the outer regions of the city.
 And they’re such a brilliant space for children; we actually use them more than our shared garden.

 I wanted to put together a little guide to our favourite ones and the best parks in south east London.
 It’s by no means exhaustive, and if I’ve missed off one you love then let me know.
 So here’s our top five south east London parks for children (photos from last weekend’s trip to park #1):